 The side swing works the core and upper body, but since you’re not actually jumping over the rope, it requires far less coordination.
 Pull the hands together in front of your body and move the handles and rope in a figure-eight formation.
 You can jump or step from side to side.
 Or, if you’re using the side swing as an active rest, simply stand in place.

-In the Pool: Flies, Lat Raises, Bicep Curls, and Tricep Press Downs
+In the Pool: Flies, Lat Raises, Bicep Curls, and Triceps Press Downs

 In a pool, use the palm of your hand to create resistance, or add a paddle or water dumbbell and do your usual workout bench moves.